treeverse/lakeFS/docs/howto/import.md

 parent: How-To
 redirect_from:
   - /setup/import.html
-next:  ["Read our blog about real-world use cases", "https://lakefs.io/blog/import-data-lakefs/"]
 ---

 _This section describes how to import existing data into a lakeFS repository, without copying it.